a blog for curious yoga teachers

 Here’s all my Sage advice for how to become (almost) everyone’s favorite yoga teacher.
 You’ll learn a transformative mindset shift: your students, not you, are the heroes of their practice.
 These posts will give you the tools, inspiration, and confidence to guide them—and see your teaching career flourish.

-How to Plan Your Yoga Class Without Spending 3 Hours
+When and How to Use Sanskrit in Your Yoga Class

 let me plan your next yoga class